jessicq/BaldursGateMods/README.md

 Baldur's Gate Trilogy: Enhanced Edition (enhanced by Beamdog).

 Currently Released and Supported Mod(s) Include:
-1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition (July 2017 - Jan.
-2019)
+1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition (released in 2018) - DONE
+2. Yoshimo's Remorse (in collaboration with Lava) - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition (released in 2019) - DONE
+3. Zakrion - Baldur's Gate I (released in 2020)
+4. Zakrion - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition - IN PROGRESS

 Topls/Resources Used:
 1. Audacity by Sourceforge